 Brain injuries can be the result of many different accident scenarios, but the common element that many victims share is severe suffering from both short- and long-term consequences.
 There is the agonizing pain in the immediate aftermath of an accident, especially when the trauma requires emergency care or surgery.
 Plus, there are ongoing implications, as brain injuries affect almost every function of the human body.
 You may lose independence, endure chronic pain, and even become temporarily or permanently disabled.
 Brain injury lawyers can help if you’ve suffered an injury.

 If you suffered brain injuries due to someone else’s negligence, you do have rights under California law.
 It is possible to recover compensation for your devastating losses, so your first step should be retaining an experienced attorney who will protect your legal rights.
-Please contact the Marin County brain injury lawyers at Wakeford Gelini to schedule a free consultation regarding your legal options.
+Please contact the San Francisco brain injury lawyers at Wakeford Gelini to schedule a free consultation regarding your legal options.
 Answers to the most frequently asked questions about brain injuries claims in California should also be useful.

 What Are the Most Common Causes of Brain Injuries?